 Regional rail provides a different choice of mobility than what is familiar in Sacramento.

-• Intercity rail, like Capitol Corridor, better serves long 100+ mile trips at lower frequency and higher operating cost and fares than regional rail.
+• Intercity rail, such as Capitol Corridor, better serves longer 100+ mile trips at lower frequency and higher operating cost and fares than regional rail.

 • Transit services such as light rail and buses provide shorter trips 2-10 miles, run more frequently with smaller vehicles than regional rail.